 Invisibilia: For Some Teens With Debilitating Pain, The Treatment Is More Pain

-Update 3/13/2019: This story has been updated throughout to include more context that we believe is of service to readers, specifically information about the state of research into pediatric chronic pain treatment, and about how clinicians monitor the safety of patients undergoing the type of treatment profiled here.
+Update 3/13/2019: This story has been updated throughout to include more context about the state of research into pediatric chronic pain treatment, and how clinicians monitor the safety of patients undergoing the type of treatment profiled here.
 After the story was released as a podcast on March 8, Invisibilia received numerous audience comments which the show addressed here.

 There's a before, and there's an after.

 In the before, it was a relatively normal night.
 The kind of night any 14-year-old girl might have.